GoAudience is doing for ecommerce marketingwhat ChatGPT did for search.

 The decision layer for global ecommerce.

-Roughly 30,000 to 40,000 brands globally.
+48,000 distinct merchants globally (Store Leads, 2026).
 At $10K blended ACV at maturity.
-This is where the category gets built.
+This is where the category gets built and where the operator pain is sharpest.

 Stripe became the toll station for payments.
 Shopify for commerce.
 GoAudience for ecommerce decisions.